jeromebrownweb/contract-king/ai_guide/backendplan.md

 # Backend Plan - Supabase Job Board Backend

 ## Overview
 This document outlines the backend architecture for Contract King, a job board where employers pay to post contract positions.
 We'll use Supabase (PostgreSQL database + authentication + API) with React + Vite frontend.
+Use context7 documentation for best practices

 ## Database Schema